-The changing nature of higher education and the influx of adult learners into formal, informal, community, and institutional education programs have sparked the need for skills, insights and knowledge of the field of adult and higher education.
+The changing nature of higher education and the influx of adult learners into formal, informal, community, workplace, and institutional education programs have sparked the need for skills, insights and knowledge of the field of adult and higher education.

-The School of Education and Human Development at the University of Houston-Victoria is responding to that need by offering a new and exciting masters program that prepares students to work in formal and informal education environments outside of the K-12 structure.
+The School of Education and Human Development at the University of Houston-Victoria is responding to this need by offering a Master's degree. that prepares students to work in formal and non-formal education environments outside of the K-12 structure.

 UHV's program in Adult and Higher Education is unique among Texas institutions in that it combines coursework in both adult education and higher education administration.
-This type of program would have broad appeal to students employed in a variety of fields.
+This program is designed to have broad appeal to students employed in a variety of fields.
+Students complete a core curriculum and choose from one of three tracks: Adult Education, Higher Education, or Discipline.